-With more than a decade of teaching and educational leadership experience, as well as an advanced degree in curriculum and instruction, Eliza Wagner Srestha, owner of ES Tutoring & Consulting, is an expert educator with particular skill in differentiating curricula, making classroom learning meaningful to students, and incorporating skills relevant for the 21st century.
-Her passion for social justice has inspired her to spearhead student and faculty diversity groups and create curricula with an anti-bias focus.
-She has hired and mentored faculty, coached student teachers, served as grade dean, led department-wide curricular change to teach cultural competency, and in 2011 was awarded an endowed chair for excellence in teaching.
+With more than a decade of teaching and educational leadership experience, as well as an advanced degree in curriculum and instruction, Eliza Wagner Srestha, Founder and Director of ES Tutoring & Consulting, is an expert educator with particular skill in differentiating curricula, making classroom learning meaningful to students, and incorporating skills relevant for the 21st century.
+She has hired and mentored faculty, supervised student teachers, served as grade dean, led department-wide curricular change to teach cultural competency, and in 2011 was awarded an endowed chair for excellence in teaching.
 She has been teaching since 2000 and has taught middle, high school, and college level English and History in New York and Boston.

-Eliza consults with schools and nonprofits in a variety of capacities, including curriculum design, anti-bias programming, teacher training, and community issues.
-She also develops programming for local libraries and works with students and families both in and out of schools to support individual learning needs and goals.
-Please email inquiries to firstname.lastname@example.org.
+Eliza consults with schools and nonprofits in a variety of capacities, including curriculum design and teacher training.
+She also develops programming for local libraries and works with students and families both in and out of schools to support individual learning needs.
+Please email inquiries to email@example.com.